-Located on the west coast of New Zealand’s North Island, Waikato is a scenic region situated south of Auckland.
+Located on the west coast of New Zealand's North Island, Waikato is a scenic region situated south of Auckland.
 Named after the Waikato River, which runs its length, the region is mainly pastoral and is dominated by agriculture and dairying.
 Approximately 1 hour and 40 minutes from Auckland, Hamilton is the main city of Waikato and is famous for being The shire in The Lord of the Rings and The Hobbit films.
-Waikato things to do range from rolling green hills to unique black sand surf beaches and even underground wonders.
+Waikato things to do range from exploring the rolling green hills to visiting the unique black sand surf beaches and even underground caves.
 With a wealth of nature-based activities including hiking, cycling, bush excursions and attractions as well as a vibrant city hub, Waikato is a popular holiday destination.

 Check out the amazing Waitomo Glowworm Caves Tour

 Located approximately 2 hours north east of Hamilton, Pauanui is a popular beachside holiday town ideal for relaxing on the beach.
 Situated between a tranquil inner harbour and the Pacific Ocean, Pauanui offers a 3km sandy beach safe for swimming as well as laid back shopping and dining, forest walks and a golf course.
 When the wind is right, visitors can also enjoy surfing, kite surfing and wind surfing.
 Pauanui Mountain, located at the beach's southern end, rises 400m above sea level and offers a steep track to its forested summit offering beautiful panoramic views that are a more than adequate reward for your effort.